 And I already have so many of those.~Samantha Anders

 For once, just once, I’d like to be able to go out into public without watching my back.
 It’s already bad enough going into public with my bow and quiver of arrows slung over my shoulder.
-The looks Seattleites on the bus and Link Rail give me are priceless.
+The looks Seattlites on the bus and link rail give me are priceless.
 I’m so far past caring, I should be given a gold star.

 Whatever.
 It’s fine.
 Well, it’s not.
 But there’s nothing I can do about it now.
 I screwed myself over long before I’d known what I was doing.
 And that’s the catch, isn’t it?